Over the last decade, cryptocurrencies have become extremely popular. These digital currencies are now an integral part of global economics.

 Bitcoin (BTC) is the world’s first cryptocurrency.
 Currently, it is the most popular cryptocurrency in terms of market cap and trading volume.

 Over the years, Bitcoin has become almost synonymous with cryptocurrency.
-By using blockchain technology, Bitcoin enables secure, peer-to-peer transactions over the internet.
+By using blockchain technology, it enables secure, peer-to-peer transactions over the internet.
 It also keeps a universal ledger for advanced security.

 Following the 2020-2021 crypto boom, many bullish investors have hailed Bitcoin as ‘digital gold,’ viewing it as a great asset to fight inflation.
 However, Bitcoin is decentralized and highly volatile.